-occurrences.
-Endogenous pathogen signals have the ability of activating different arrays of plant defense genes and make products such as glutathione S-transferase, peroxidases, cell wall enzymes (e. g. chitinases and β -1,3-glucanases), and other inhibitors, proteins, between healthy and infected plants.
+Proteomics addresses total proteins available in a biological unit (cells, tissues, and organs) at each developing stage under particular environmental conditions.
+Interaction of protein-protein, protein modifications, and protein function can be studied under proteomics (Zhang, 2007).
+Thus, it has research potentials for identifying the mechanisms of plant defense.
+Many of the early methods based two-dimensional adopted on gel electrophoresis are valuable for rapid identification of major proteomic differences between healthy and infected plants.
 Through proteomics, many economically important diseases are studied to determine the pathogenicity and immune complex aspects of plants (El-Hadrami et al., 2012).

-(PR)

 Ngadze et al. (2012) studied higher polyphenol oxidase activity in potatoes in resistant varieties because of soft rot pathogens, and found that this enzyme has an important and effective role in resistance against potato soft rot disease.
 Proline accumulation in plants causes resistance against diseases so that it increases proteins synthesis and prevents their modification.
 Because of their protein structure, Enzymes are influenced by this mechanism and are protected by proline.
-Scott et al. (2005) also reported higher amount of carbohydrates in the fungus interaction of the Phytophthora nicotianae and tobacco leaves.
+Scott et al. (2005) also reported higher amount of carbohydrates in the interaction of the fungus Phytophthora nicotianae and tobacco leaves.
 Herbers et al. (2000) studied the tobacco affected by Potato virus Y and showed greater amount of carbohydrate after applying the pathogen.